tanuj888/Terraform-with-CI-CD/README.md

 6. Integrate/Configure **Github with Jenkins** by following the steps [here](https://www.blazemeter.com/blog/how-to-integrate-your-github-repository-to-your-jenkins-project)
 7. Create an **IAM role** with full **administrative access** and attach it to the EC2 instance.

+## Steps Performed in the Project
+1. Created a directory in local machine and crated two terraform files- .provider.tf to mention the AWS provided with the region defined VPC.tf to mentioned the virtual private cloud components